chef-boneyard/chef-fundamentals/slides/node-attributes/01_slide.md

 These cannot be overridden.

-You can find the attributes of a node by running “ohai”.
+You can find the attributes of a node by running "ohai".

 # Attribute Conditionals

-Attributes can be used to set up conditional checks using Ruby “if”, “unless” and “case” statements.
+Attributes can be used to set up conditional checks using Ruby "if", "unless" and "case" statements.

-This is commonly done to match a node’s platform.
+This is commonly done to match a node's platform.

 # Attribute Conditionals